A Goodwill store found a World War II sailor’s Purple Heart. Now they want to find his family

 Now Goodwill is looking for the recipient’s family to reunite them with the prestigious medal.

-The medal engraved with the name “Nick D’Amelio, Jr.” along with “S2C, USN” was found mid June.
+The medal engraved with the name “Nick D’Amelio, Jr.” along with “S2C, USN” was found in the middle of June.
 According to military records, D’Amelio was a seaman second class who served in the US Navy and went missing in action when the USS Little sank in the Solomon Islands on September 5, 1942, during WWII.

 “It’s important that we get it to the right family,” Judith Roman Bucasas, director of marketing of Goodwill Industries of Southern Arizona, told CNN.
 “This guy didn’t get to make it back home.”